acquia/orca/docs/advanced-usage.md

 ## Altering ORCA's behavior

 Various aspects of ORCA's behavior can be altered at runtime through the use of environment variables.
-These can be set or exported in a local terminal session or [in various ways on Travis CI](https://docs.travis-ci.com/user/environment-variables/).
+These can be set or exported in a local terminal session or [in various ways on GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/variables#about-variables).

 ### Command-line application